rats-endorsements-distribution/draft-howard-rats-coserv/draft-rats-howard-coserv.md

 --- abstract

 In the Remote Attestation Procedures (RATS) architecture, Verifiers require Endorsements and Reference Values to assess the trustworthiness of Attesters.
 This document specifies the Concise Selector for Endorsements and Reference Values (CoSERV), a structured query format designed to facilitate the discovery and retrieval of these artifacts from various providers.
-CoSERV defines a query language that can be expressed in both JSON and CBOR formats, with a common CDDL schema, enabling interoperability across diverse systems.
+CoSERV defines a query language using CDDL that can be serialized in CBOR format, enabling interoperability across diverse systems.

 --- middle